 ...
 END ...

 Intermorphic Ltd was co-founded in 2007 by Tim Cole and Pete Cole.
 It develops creativity & relaxation ("creative relaxation") apps that use generative & cut-up techniques and builds them to help people both create ideas and to relax and enjoy the moment.
 The multi BAFTA Award-winning Cole brothers ("the Coles") have a history in music software innovation: they co-founded SSEYO in 1990 and from then to 2001 they created and worked on the "SSEYO Koan Music Engine", a "Generative Music" system used by Brian Eno for his seminal 1996 "Generative Music 1".
 SSEYO Koan software was available for Windows, Mac and Windows Mobile and in a range of variants from Standalone to Audio Plugin to Web Browser Plugin.
 Following Tao Group's acquisition of SSEYO in 2001, the Coles created the intent Sound System (iSS) and "SSEYO miniMIXA", one of the world's first mobile music mixers.
 Intermorphic secured the IP rights to the iSS and SSEYO software in Q2 2008.
-In 2007 it released both "Noatikl - Generative Music Composer" (the evolution to SSEYO Koan) and "Liptikl - Cut-Up & Lyric Generator".
-This was followed in 2008 by "Mixtikl - Generative Music Mixer" and in 2012 by "Tiklbox - Relaxing Generative Music".
-"Wotja - Generative Creativity System" was first released in 2014 and in 2017 the key authoring capabilities of Noatikl, Mixtikl and Liptikl together with the playlisting of Tiklbox were fully consolidated into Wotja for iOS and Wotja for macOS.
+In 2007 it released both "Noatikl : Generative Music Creator" (the evolution to SSEYO Koan) and "Liptikl : Lyric & Text Idea Generator".
+This was followed in 2008 by "Mixtikl : Generative Music Mixer" and in 2012 by "Tiklbox : Relaxing Generative Music".
+After many years deliberating on the next step forward for Generative Music the Coles decided that it was "Reflective Music" and so in 2014 "Wotja : Generative Music Creator, Mixer, Player & Lyric Generator System" was released.
+In 2017 the key authoring capabilities of Noatikl, Mixtikl and Liptikl together with the playlisting of Tiklbox were fully consolidated into Wotja for iOS and Wotja for macOS.
+In 2018 Wotja for Windows and Android are expected to arrive with Album creation capabilities.